 And, beyond their tours and tastings, Gun Bun has fantastic wines including Tempranillo, Pinot Noir, and a Rhinefarm rose among other standard varietals.
 The other tastings, and tours, require an extra fee just as the rest of the Sonoma Valley wineries on this list.

-Imagery Estate may not be a winery you have heard of before, but that is exactly why you want to visit and explore something new on your trip around the beautiful Sonoma Valley.
-When you taste some of their wines, you be excited by the out of the ordinary varietals they carry such as Malbec, Tempranillo, and the little known, but delightful Lagrein, which is a varietal originally from Italy.
+Imagery Estate may not be a winery you have heard of before, but that is exactly why you want to visit—to explore something new on your trip around the beautiful Sonoma Valley.
+When you taste some of their wines, you'll be excited by the amount of ordinary varietals they carry such as Malbec, Tempranillo, and the little known, but delightful Lagrein, which is a varietal originally from Italy.

-The people at Imagery Estate is also known for having a humorous attitude towards wine, and wine making, and as they write on their website, if you are tired of "…chard, merlot, cab…blah, blah, blah…" then this is the winery for you and we could not agree more.
+The people at Imagery Estate is also known for having a humorous attitude towards wine, and wine making.
+As they write on their website, "if you are tired of …chard, merlot, cab… blah, blah, blah… then this is the winery for you," and we could not agree more.

-One of the fun reasons to visit Kenwood Vineyards is that they have a lot of varietals you will want to explore during your visit.
-They have many different labels, for different styles of wine, that allow you to be adventurous as you let your taste buds enjoy which wine suits your mood.
+One of the fun reasons to visit Kenwood Vineyards is that they have a lot of varietals you will want to taste during your visit.
+They have many different labels, for different styles of wine, which allow you to be adventurous as you let your taste buds enjoy which wine suits your mood.